-- a) Progression
+- Progression

-- b) Transfer/Confirmation procedure
+- Transfer/Confirmation procedure

-- c) Examination
+- Examination

-These are the three key points at which decisions are made regarding a student's progress.
+The above are the three key points at which decisions are made regarding a student's progress.
 In cases where the supervisory panel submits a negative Annual Progress Report and recommends that a student should not progress, the Academic Regulations for Postgraduate Degrees by Research and Thesis takes the view that the student is unlikely to achieve the degree for which he/she is registered and the student should not be permitted to continue as a registered graduate research student.

-Transfer/Confirmation recommendations are approved at GRSB, examination recommendations are approved at the relevant Faculty Award Board for Research Degrees (FABRD) meeting and the opportunity to appeal follows notification of the decisions of these boards.
-In respect of negative progression recommendation, the date of decision is taken as the date the completed review form is submitted to Registry.
+Transfer/confirmation recommendations are approved at GRSB and the opportunity to appeal follows notification of the decision of the GRSB.
+Examination recommendations are approved at the relevant Faculty Award Board for Research Degrees (FABRD) meeting and the opportunity to appeal follows notification of the decision of the relevant FABRD Boards or the notification of the negative recommendation to the candidate.
+In respect of a negative progression recommendation, the date of decision is taken as the date the completed review form is submitted to Registry.
 In respect of a negative examination outcome, an appeal may not be based on disagreement with the academic judgement of the examiners or supervisory panel.
-For full details of the grounds for appeal and the procedure to be followed please refer to Section 13 of the Academic Regulations for Postgraduate Degrees by Research and Thesis.
+For full details of the grounds for appeal and the procedure to be followed, refer to Section 13 of the Academic Regulations for Postgraduate Degrees by Research and Thesis.
 A guidance note on appeals of research student decisions is available on the OVPAA website.